-- Respiratory protection.
-Wear a face or dust mask, or powered respirator.
-Dust masks/filters should be changed regularly. - Do not switch router on with the bit touching the workpiece.
+- Do not switch router on with the cutter touching the workpiece.
 At the end of the cut, release the router plunge and allow spindle to stop rotating.
 Never use the spindle lock as a brake - The direction of routing must always be opposite to the cutter's direction of rotation.
-Do not back-cut or climb-cut. - Check before cutting that there are no obstructions in the path of the router.
-Ensure there are no obstacles beneath workpiece when cutting full thickness, and that a sacrificial work surface is used.
+Do not back-cut or climb- - Check before cutting that there are no obstructions in the path of the router.
+Ensure there are no obstacles beneath workpiece when cutting full thickness and that a sacrificial work surface is used.